Volkswagen Amarok: Lack of rear airbags

 The first-generation Amarok was one of the only pickups available on the market which features no airbags whatsoever for rear passengers.
 Volkswagen stated this was due to testing standards at the time of development not requiring testing for safety of rear passengers, so they omitted airbags and developed a more advanced side crash cell instead.
 However, this feature omission is notably outdated and outperformed by most other modern vehicles on the market today where airbags are expected as standard for all standard passengers, regardless of seat or vehicle type.
 A side pole test carried out on the rear passenger would likely result in significant injury to the head and chest of the rear passenger on the impacted side.

 NCAP has since changed their testing standards and the Amarok was downgraded from its initial 5-star safety rating to 4-stars.

 Brakes

 The Latin American Amarok V6 has ventilated front disc brakes and solid ones in the rear.

+Latin NCAP

+The face-lifted first generation Amarok in its most basic Latin American configuration received 3 stars from Latin NCAP 3.0 in 2024 (similar to Euro NCAP 2014).